Results day, Clearing and Adjustment

 - Retake your exams and reapply next year

-- Take a gap year – this can give you some valuable headspace to think about your future and the extra experience could enrich your personal statement
+- Take a gap year – this can give you some valuable headspace to think about your future and the extra experience could enrich your personal statement.
+Take a moment to think if this is worth it, especially this year.

 - Take a mini-gap year and reapply for January – some universities offer entry points at the beginning of the calendar year